 The French Upper Intermediate short course is ideal if you have one of the following:

-If you wish to join Module Two of the Upper Intermediate short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the short course (in January), you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 The emphasis in this course is on listening and speaking.
 The lessons focus on language that is required in authentic situations.